priya8/quewer/README.md

 But, had great fun developing it with no experience back then.
 It was entirely built using Django Python.

-If you have any doubts in any parts, you can contact me at kruthika.vishwa@gmail.com
+If you have any doubts in any parts, you can contact us at kruthika.vishwa@gmail.com, panditpriyanka93@gmail.com or pooja.jagdish0@gmail.com

 You can also find the screenshots of the product here  : https://drive.google.com/open?id=0B5pv-vMHuqK7eERNbHZ1TFFwNFU